 Portfolio size = Portfolio scaling factor * (Market Conviction * Market Risk allocation) / Volatility of the market

-For many CTA’s portfolio construction can be simplified into a 3 step process which can be displayed with the help of the below diagram:
+For many CTA’s portfolio constructions can be simplified into a 3 step process which can be displayed with the help of the below diagram:

 Risk Management of Managed Futures

 Once stage one is separated from risk management and kept constant, risk management decisions can be isolated for creating risk management based factors.
 The risk management process is dependent on the below factors:

 - The Liquidity factor measures the effect of allocating relatively more risk to highly liquid markets like the money markets.
 Liquidity is defined by the volume and volatility for each market.
 In terms of the liquidity factor, the risk allocation across markets will tilt more towards the liquid markets.
 When this factor indicates a positive return, it means that a portfolio that allocates more risk to more liquid markets outperforms the equal dollar risk portfolio.

 - The Correlation Factor measures the effect of incorporating correlation into the risk allocation process.
 This allocation is determined by ranking the markets based on their “correlation contribution” for each market.
 When a market is highly correlated with multiple other markets, but the initial markets are not in an offsetting position, less risk shall be allocated to it.
 The idea is that if one market is falling, the other market should be in a position to compensate for the same.
 When the correlation factor returns are positive, it means that a portfolio incorporating correlation in risk allocation outperforms an equal dollar risk portfolio.